What Is an Interest-Only Mortgage?

 The costs for acquiring an interest-only mortgage are the same as you’ll see with a traditional mortgage.
 You’ll still need to pay closing costs.
 However, your payments for the interest-only period will be much lower than they would be with a traditional mortgage.
 Interest-only mortgage rates are generally higher than fixed-rates during the interest-only period and higher than rates you’d get with a traditional ARM.

-Once you leave the interest-only period, though, your payments will increase to include paying off the principal over the remainder of the loan term.
+Once you leave the interest-only period, though, your mortgage payments will increase to include paying off the principal over the remainder of the loan term.
 You should not expect to make a balloon payment (pay back all the skipped principal at once), nor should you accept a loan with these terms.